-Previously, we showed that the serum levels of two parasite-derived miRNAs, sja-miR-277 and sja-miR-3479-3p exhibited a strong correlation with hepatic egg burden (p < 0.0001) during the course in C57BL/6 and BALB/c mice models [32].
-In this study, the correlation analysis revealed that only the serum level of sja-miR-2c-5p weakly correlated with infection intensity based on the KK test, indicating the infectious status or progress in schistosomiasis patients may be complicated.
-Also, since only a small amount of fecal sample was used for the KK test, the accuracy of this technique may be affected by the uneven distribution of eggs in the faecal samples and the daily fluctuation in the number of eggs discharge, especially most of the KK (+) individuals light infection.
-As a stable marker in the serum, the abundance of parasite-derived miRNAs was not only related with infection intensity but also infection phase.
-The concentration of may be accumulated during the infection course, although a metabolism balance may be finally achieved at late infection stage.
-Further, as the target cohort was located in a medium-high prevalence schistosomiasis-endemic area, reinfection with S. japonicum was supposed to be a frequent occurrence.
-The abundance of the parasite-derived miRNAs in ser of re-infected individuals thus has less chance to show a significant linear relationship with infection intensity.
+Previously, we showed that the serum levels of two parasite-derived miRNAs, sja-miR-277 and sja-miR-3479-3p, exhibited a strong correlation with hepatic egg burden (p < 0.0001) during the course of S. japonicum infection in C57BL/6 and BALB/c mice [32].
+In the current study, only the serum level of sja-miR-2c-5p weakly correlated with infection intensity based on the KK test, indicating that the infectious status or disease progression in schistosomiasis patients may be complicated.
+Also, as only a small quantity of feces was used in the KK test, the accuracy of the technique may be affected by the uneven distribution of eggs in the fecal samples and the daily fluctuation in the number of eggs discharged; additionally, most of the tested KK (+) individuals in the cohort harbored light infections.
+As stable markers in serum, the abundance of parasite-derived miRNAs may not only be associated with infection intensity but also with the infection phase.
+The miRNA concentration may accumulate over the infection course, although a metabolic balance may be achieved at the later stages of infection.
+Furthermore, as the target cohort was located in a medium-high prevalence schistosomiasis-endemic area, reinfection with S. japonicum was considered to be a frequent occurrence.
+Accordingly, the abundance of parasite-derived miRNAs in the sera of re-infected individuals has less chance to show a significant linear relationship with infection intensity.

 4. Materials and Methods